-4.2 Security Objectives for the Security IC Embedded Software development Environment (not part of TOE)
+4.2 Security Objectives for the Security IC Embedded Software

 The development of the Security IC Embedded Software is outside the development and manufacturing of the TOE (cf. section 1.5).
 The Security IC Embedded Software defines the operational use of the TOE.
 This section describes the security objective for the Security IC Embedded Software.